vexide/internal-documentation/src/simulators/interface.md

   - color: integer
 - ScreenClear: Fill the entire screen with one color. `ScreenClear` fields:
   - color: integer
 - `ScreenDoubleBufferMode`: Set the double-buffer mode of the screen.
-When double buffer mode is enabled draw calls should be stored in a intermediate buffer and flushed to the screen only once a `ScreenRender` event is sent. `ScreenDoubleBufferMode` feilds:
+When double buffer mode is enabled draw calls should be stored in a intermediate buffer and flushed to the screen only once a `ScreenRender` event is sent. `ScreenDoubleBufferMode` fields:
   - enable: boolean
 - `ScreenRender`: Flush the screens double buffer if screen double buffering is enabled.
 - `VCodeSig`: Sends info about the program header.
 Implementation details surrounding how this should be stored are TBD.